Disabilities (ADA): California

-- In addition to covering discrimination based on physical and mental disabilities, the FEHA prohibits discrimination based on medical conditions.
-A medical condition is defined as a condition relating to cancer or to genetic characteristics.
-See California's Fair Employment and Housing Act (FEHA) - Mental and Physical Disability Discrimination.
+- The FEHA prohibits discrimination based on physical and mental disabilities and on medical conditions.
+See Fair Employment and Housing Act - Mental and Physical Disability Discrimination.

-- California Health and Safety Code section 120980(f) provides that the results of a blood test detecting whether an individual has been exposed to the HIV virus must not be used to determine insurability or suitability for employment.
+- The results of a blood test detecting whether an individual has been exposed to the HIV virus must not be used to determine insurability or suitability for employment.
 See HIV or AIDS Test Results.